AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/export-pdf.md

 --data-raw '{
     "assetID": "urn:aaid:AS:UE1:23c30ee0-2e4d-46d6-87f2-087832fca718",
     "targetFormat": "jpeg",
-    "outputType": "zipOfPageImages"
+    "outputType": "listOfPageImages"
 }'

 // Legacy API can be found here
 // https://documentcloud.adobe.com/document-services/index.html#post-exportPDF
 ```

-## Export a PDF to list of images
+## Export a PDF to zip of page images

 The sample below converts a PDF file to one or more jpeg or png images.
+The resulting file is a ZIP archive containing one image per page of the source PDF file.

 Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.